-Page no

-1. Policy Aims 5

-2. Policy Scope 5

-2.1 Links with other policies and practices 6

-3. Monitoring and Review 7

-4. Roles and Responsibilities 7

-4.1 The leadership and management team and governors 7

-4.2 The Designated Safeguarding Lead 8

-4.3 Members of staff 9

-4.4 Staff who manage the technical environment 9

-4.5 Learners 10

-4.6 Parents 10

-5. Education and Engagement Approaches 10

-5.1 Education and engagement with learners 10

-5.2 Vulnerable Learners 11

-5.3 Training and Engagement with staff 11

-6. Responding to Online Safety Incidents and Concerns 12

-6.1 Concerns about Learner Welfare 13

-6.2 Staff Misuse 13

-7. Procedures for Responding to Specific Online Incidents or Concerns 13

-7.1 Online Sexual Violence and Sexual Harassment between Children 13

-7.2 Youth Produced Sexual Imagery or "Sharing Nudes and semi nudes" 14

-7.3 Online Child Sexual Abuse and Exploitation including County Lines 15

-7.4 Indecent Images of Children (IIOC) 16

-7.5 Cyberbullying 17

-7.6 Cybercrimes 17

-7.7 Online Hate 18

-7.8 Online Radicalisation and Extremism 18

-8. Safer Use of Technology 18

-8.1 Classroom Use 18

-8.2 Managing Internet Access 19

-8.3 Filtering and Monitoring 19

-8.4 Managing Personal Data Online 20

-8.5 Security and Management of Information Systems 20

-8.5.1 Password policy 21

-8.6 Managing the Safety of the Website 21

-8.7 Publishing Images and Videos Online 22

-8.8 Managing Email 22

-8.9 Live Stream Lessons for Remote Learning 22

-8.10 Management of Learning Platforms 24

-8.11 Management of Applications (apps) used to Record Learners 25

-Progress 20

-e e 9.
-Social Media 25 9.1 Expectations 25 9.2 Staff Personal Use of Social Media 26 9.3 Learners' Personal Use of Social Media 27 9.4 Official Use of Social Media 28 10.
-Use of Personal Devices and Mobile Phones 29 10.1 Expectations 29 10.2 Staff Use of Personal Devices and Mobile Phones 29 10.3 Learners' Use of Personal Devices and Mobile Phones 30 10.4 Visitors' Use of Personal Devices and Mobile Phones 31 10.5 Officially provided mobile phones and devices 31 11.
-Useful Links for Education Settings 31 Acceptable Use Policy (AUP) and Agreements Pupil Acceptable Use of Technology Policy Agreement: Early Years and Key Stage 1 (0-6) 33 } Pupil Acceptable Use of Technology Policy Agreement: Key Stage 2 (7-11) 34 1 Template letter to Parents/carers 30 3 Acceptable Use of Technology Template Statement and Forms for Parents/Carers 3 7

-Staff Remote Learning Acceptable Use Policy and Form (AUP)

-East Sussex County Council

-Alfriston School

-Online Safety Policy and Acceptable Use Policy (AUP) Agreements

-Key Details

-Designated Safeguarding Lead: Lindsey Hudson, Headteacher

-Deputy Designated Safeguarding Leads: Alice Foster, Deputy Headteacher & Tanya Fitzgerald, School Business Manager

-Named Governor with lead responsibility: Simon Atkins

-Date agreed and ratified by Governing Board: 4th October 2023 Date of next review: 1st September 2024

-This policy will be reviewed at least annually.
-It will also be revised following any concerns and/or updates to national and local guidance or procedure.

-Online Safety Policy
+1. Policy Aims6

+2. Policy Scope

+2.1 Links with other policies and practices

+2.2 Online safety in community activities, after-school clubs, and tuition

+3. Monitoring and Review

+4. Roles and Responsibilities10

+4.1 The leadership and management team and governors will:

+4.2 The Designated Safeguarding Lead (DSL) will:

+4.3 It is the responsibility of all members of staff to:

+4.4 It is the responsibility of staff managing the technical environment to:

+4.5.
+It is the responsibility of learners (at a level that is appropriate to their individual age and ability) to:

+4.6 It is the responsibility of parents and carers to:

+5. Education and Engagement Approaches16

+5. 1 Education and engagement with learners

+5.2 Vulnerable Learners

+5.3 Training and engagement with staff18

+5.4 Awareness and engagement with parents and carers

+6. Responding to Online Safety Incidents and Concerns

+6.1 Concerns about Learners' Welfare20

+6.2 Staff Misuse21

+7. Procedures for Responding to Specific Online Incidents or Concerns

+7.1 Child-on-child online sexual violence and sexual harassment

+7.2 Youth Produced Sexual Imagery ('Sharing nudes and semi nudes')23

+7.3 Online Child Sexual Abuse and Exploitation (including child criminal exploitation and County Lines)

+7.4 Indecent Images of Children (IIOC)27

+7.5 Cyberbullying

+7.6 Cybercrime

+7.7 Online Hate

+7.8 Online Radicalisation and Extremism

+8. Safer Use of Technology30

+8.1 Classroom Use

+8.2 Managing Internet Access

+8.3 Filtering and Monitoring

+8.3.1 Decision Making

+8.3.2 Decision Making

+• Education broadband connectivity is provided through The East Sussex Education Network (The Link)

+• We use Smoothwall which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature.
+Our filtering provider is a member of the Internet Watch Foundation (IWF)

+8.3.3 Monitoring

+8.4 Managing Personal Data Online

+8.5 Security and Management of Information Systems

+8.6 Managing the Safety of our Website

+8.7 Publishing Images and Videos Online

+8.8 Managing Email

+8.8.1 Staff Email

+8.8.2 Learner Email

+8.9 Live Stream Lessons for Remote Learning

+8.10 Management of Learning Platforms40

+We use Google Suite as its official learning platform

+8.11 Management of Applications (apps) used to Record Children's Progress41

+9. Social Media42

+9.1 Expectations

+9.2 Staff Personal Use of Social Media

+9.3 Learners' Personal Use of Social Media45

+9.4 Official Use of Social Media

+1().
+Use of Personal Devices and Mobile Phones48

+10.1 Expectations

+10.2 Staff Use of Personal Devices and Mobile Phones

+10.3 Learners' Use of Personal Devices and Mobile Phones

+1 0.4 Visitors' Use of Personal Devices and Mobile Phones 51 1 0.5 Officially provided mobile phones and devices (if provided) 52 11.
+Useful Links for Educational Settings 52 12.
+Disclaimer 54 Acceptable Use of Technology Policies (AUP) Agreement and template letters Meeting digital technology standards in schools Filte ering and monitoring standards 66